dmorn/booster/README.md

       --pport int   proxy listening port (default 1080)
 ```

-**command: connect**
+`booster help connect`
 ```
 connect asks (by default) the local node to perform the necessary steps required to connect an external node to itself.
 Returns the added node identifier if successfull.
 You can use the 'inspect' command to monitor node activity.

 Usage:
   booster connect [host:port] [flags]